The ViaJet Pro Oral Irrigator is one of the most affordable countertop water flossers on the market.

 The redesigned reservoir

 Water flosser reservoirs can often leak if they are of poor quality.
 A leaking reservoir isn’t very useful for flossing – if you’ve got no water left, you can’t water floss.
 And aside from that – it’s just messy!
-Luckily, OraTec specialise in products for professional use, so the ViaJet is simply an adapted version of these.
+Luckily, OraTec specialize in products for professional use, so the ViaJet is simply an adapted version of these.
 This means that the reservoir has been tried and tested by professionals, before OraTec re-designed it for home use.
 Because of this, it’s sturdier than most, as well as being spill-proof and nearly break-proof.
 It also boasts a convenient flip-top refill lid, as well as measuring cup lines from 100-500ml (its maximum capacity).
 This is particularly helpful if you’re using antimicrobial agents as its easy to measure them out and mix them.
 Additionally, you can use almost any irrigating solutions with the ViaJet Pro – just make sure they’re not corrosive to plastic.

 A variety of extras